picojs/picounit/README.md

 #### PICO_ASSERT_STR_EQ(p_left_str, p_right_str)

 Asserts that the given strings are equal.
-If the strings are not equal, execution of the current test aborts, and an error message is displayed.
+If the strings are not equal, execution of the current test aborts and an error message is displayed.

 - left_str  A string to compare
 - right_str A string to compare